 It is desirable, however, to have a body charged with policy development and oversight over the full range of health and safety issues at Stanford.
 Therefore, the University Committee on Health and Safety was established in 1988.
 Note that the scope of this committee does not include campus violence, threat response, or other intentional acts that may pose security issues for the community (e.g., gun violence, terrorism, assault, theft, etc.).

 The University Committee on Health and Safety is charged with the following responsibilities:

-- Recommend needs, priorities and strategies to promote good health, safety, and environmental practices on campus
+recommend needs, priorities and strategies to promote good health and safety and practices on campus;

-- Foster cooperation among those units at Stanford having operational responsibility for health and safety
+assist in enhancing coordination and fostering cooperation among those units at Stanford having operational responsibility for health and safety;

 This charge shall be reviewed by the Committee periodically to assure continued effectiveness of the role of the Committee.
 This committee in no way replaces or supersedes line management responsibility for health and safety.

 Members of the University Committee on Health and Safety shall be appointed by the President.
 Its voting members shall consist of six faculty members, at least four of whom shall be experienced in issues of laboratory safety; two students, of whom at least one shall be a graduate student with laboratory experience; the Associate Vice Provost for Environmental Health and Safety; the Vice Provost and Dean of Research; and the Associate Vice President for Academic Projects and Operations; The Chair of the Committee shall be one of the faculty members and shall be named by the President.
 The terms of membership for faculty shall be for three years and for all other members one year, effective October 1st of the year of appointment and ending September 30th of the year in which the term expires.

 The Committee shall establish such permanent or ad hoc subcommittee or task forces from among its membership or otherwise, as it shall deem useful in carrying out its charge.
 The Committee shall seek advice from the Office of the General Counsel as necessary and appropriate.